Japan Post Holdings Co., Ltd. (OTCMKTS:JPHLF) Short Interest Down 31.4% in November

-Japan Post Holdings Co., Ltd. (OTCMKTS:JPHLF) was the recipient of a significant decline in short interest in November.
-As of November 15th, there was short interest totalling 1,031,100 shares, a decline of 31.4% from the October 31st total of 1,503,200 shares.
-Based on an average trading volume of 300 shares, the short-interest ratio is currently 3,437.0 days.
+Japan Post Holdings Co., Ltd. (OTCMKTS:JPHLF) was the target of a large drop in short interest in November.
+As of November 15th, there was short interest totalling 1,031,100 shares, a drop of 31.4% from the October 31st total of 1,503,200 shares.
+Based on an average daily volume of 300 shares, the days-to-cover ratio is presently 3,437.0 days.

 Receive News & Ratings for Japan Post Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Japan Post and related companies with MarketBeat.com's FREE daily email newsletter.